ULHPC/ulhpc-docs/docs/jobs/hwloc.md

 hwloc-ls --verbose
 ```

 In hardware locality interface, _object types_ are an abstraction of the architectural units of organization of the CPU.
 The finest object type is always the processor unit (`PU`), also known as hardware thread.
-Each level in the hierarchy consists of objects of the previous level.
+Each level in the hierarchy consists of objects of the underlying level.

 !!! info "Object types"